Different Types of Dental Cleanings

 Patients suffering from gum disorders such as gingivitis or periodontitis are frequently recommended this more intrusive, non-surgical teeth cleaning method.

-Your dentist will do a thorough cleaning of your gums, gum line, and any other tissues that support your teeth.
-It may take many dental sessions to finish the cleaning since they need to smooth out the surface of your tooth root as well as remove any plaque and tartar that has formed on it.
+You will receive a thorough cleaning of your gums, gum line, and any other tissues that support your teeth.
+This method may require multiple appointments to complete since they need to smooth out the surface of your tooth root as well as remove any plaque and tartar that has formed.

-Patients who suffer from common oral health concerns such as gingivitis or periodontitis will usually require periodontal care in order to keep these illnesses under control and prevent them from progressing.
+Patients who suffer from common oral health concerns such as gingivitis or periodontitis will usually require periodontal care to keep these illnesses under control and prevent them from progressing.

-These individuals often require many visits over a specific length of time or until all oral health concerns have been addressed in order for the dentist to thoroughly clean their whole mouth.
+These individuals often require many visits over a specific length of time or until all oral health concerns have been addressed for the dentist to thoroughly clean their whole mouth.